 says your God. — Isaiah 40:1

-At age 109, Alice Herz-Sommer is the world’s oldest Holocaust survivor.
-Her secret to life?
-“I see beauty everywhere.”
-An interviewer asked her, “What is the secret of you feeling so good at your age?”
+When Alice Herz-Sommer died at age 110 in 2014, she was the world’s oldest Holocaust survivor.
+When asked her secret to life, Alice responded, “I see beauty everywhere.”
+And when asked, “What is the secret of you feeling so good at your age?”
 Alice answered, “Optimism . . .
 Look for the good.
 Life is beautiful, extremely beautiful . . .
 We have to be thankful that we are living.
 I know about the bad things, but I look only for the good things.”

-This week’s Haftorah is not connected to the Torah reading like the others.
-Instead, it is connected to the time period on the Jewish calendar at this time of year.
-This Haftorah is always read on the Sabbath following Tisha B’Av – the ninth of the Hebrew month of Av – the darkest day of the Jewish year.
+Our verse today is always read as part of the Torah readings in synagogue on the Sabbath following Tisha B’Av – the ninth of the Hebrew month of Av – the darkest day of the Jewish year.